KarishmaDaga/course-notes/cisc223.md

 ### More Terminology:
-* prefix: any intitial part of the string (must include the first symbols)
+* prefix: any initial part of the string (must include the first symbols)
 * suffix: any end part of the string (must include the last symbols)
 * substring: any range of symbols of the string

 Example: ∑ = {a, b, c} and S = abac
-prefixes: 𝜀, a, ab, aba, abac
+prefixes: ε, a, ab, aba, abac
 suffixes: c, ac, bac, abac
 substrings: all of the prefixes, suffixes, and _ba_ and _b_